Nikkei225Futures/websocket-jsonrpc-api-server/README.md

 easily build a websocket server with jsonrpc.

 # this will provide
-- request - response like api - called Route in this apoi
+- request - response like api - called Route in this api
 - subscription api - called Subscription in this api

 subscription is used to broadcast some continuous data to client who are subscribed